tenfinney/dao/README.md

 - DAO configuration
 - ENS domain (web3api.eth)

-Right now, the governance process is excercised by `W3API` holders through voting on proposals sent to the is Aragon instance of the [Web3API DAO](https://client.aragon.org/#/w3api/).

 In the future, it is anticipated that the DAO will also govern:
 - Web3API repositories
 - Web3Hub platform deployments